Nitric Oxide: The Magic Molecule

 There are some simple ways to add leafy greens to your daily routine naturally.
 Even better, they can be a delicious addition to your favorite mealtime traditions.
 Here are a few ideas to consider:

-• Switch out your lettuce - Do you top a sandwich with lettuce?
+Switch out your lettuce - Do you top a sandwich with lettuce?
 Many varieties of lettuce add a nice crunch to the sandwich but don’t do much more.
-Instead, try adding fresh spinach to your next sandwich or wrap.
+Instead, try adding fresh spinach, arugula, or broccoli sprouts to your next sandwich or wrap.
 The added health benefits are worth it and you might find that it adds a flavor profile you didn’t know you needed!
 You can also use leafy greens as a wrap instead of bread!

-• Don’t underestimate the benefits of a great salad! - Salads are often overlooked when menu planning but a flavor-packed salad can work as a whole meal or even as a perfect pairing to your favorite lunch.
+Don’t underestimate the benefits of a great salad! - Salads are often overlooked when menu planning but a flavor-packed salad can work as a whole meal or even as a perfect pairing to your favorite lunch.
 Even better, you can add a variety of leafy greens and get your daily requirements met in a delicious way!
-Try out some of the summer salad recipes shared on the Plantstrong blog for ideas for your next salad.
+Looking for a healthy way to dress those salads?
+Use our handy PLANTSTRONG salad dressing guide to transform your pantry ingredients into delicious salad toppers!

-• Reinvent an old favorite - Did you know that pizza doesn’t have to look like it used to?
-You can make a variety of pizzas by switching up your toppings.
+Reinvent an old favorite - Pizza can be an excellent way to get more leafy greens.
 Did you know that adding spinach, kale, or arugula to the top of your pizza can pack a punch of flavor while helping you to increase your Nitric Oxide levels in your body?
 Talk about a great way to enjoy eating for your health!
+Click here to learn more about PLANTSTRONG Pizza Kits.

 Learn More about Nitric Oxide: